 1 // Crochet Hooks

 Quality crochet hooks are a must, especially when learning to crochet.
 It’s tough to get crocheters to agree on their favorites, but Clover Amour crochet hooks always find their way to the top.
 Get a full set and you’ll have what you need for most yarn weights.
+You can also purchase these hooks individually here, or at your local craft store.
 Learn more in my Crochet Hooks 101 post HERE.

 2 // Scissors

 It’s a good idea to keep a sharp pair of scissors nearby when you crochet.
-Try these foldable scissors – they’re small, stainless steel, and they fold into a travel-ready shape, housing the blades inside the handles to keep your hands safe.
+Try these foldable scissors – they’re small, stainless steel and fold into a travel-ready shape, housing the blades inside the handles to keep your hands safe.

 3 // Tapestry Needles